ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub><em>Demand</em> is the aggregated number of items requested by a Subscriber that have not yet been delivered by the Publisher.</sub>

-Publishers may vary about whether Subscribers receive events that were produced before they subscribed.
-Those publishers that can be repeated and do not start until they are subscribed to are _cold_ (in-memory iterators, file readings, database queries, etc).
-Those publishers that cannot be repeated and start immediately, regardless of the availability of subscribers, are _hot_ (keyboard and mouse events, sensor events, network requests, etc).
+Publishers may vary about whether Subscribers receive events that were produced before they subscribed. _Cold_ publishers can be repeated and do not start until they are subscribed (in-memory iterators, file readings, database queries, etc.). _Hot_ publishers cannot be repeated and start immediately, regardless of the presence of subscribers (keyboard and mouse events, sensor events, network requests, etc.).

 ```java